zhanhb/kcptun-sip003-wrapper/README.md

 # kcptun-sip003-wrapper
 shadowsocks SIP003 wrapper for [xtaci/kcptun](https://github.com/xtaci/kcptun/releases/latest), act like [shadowsocks/kcptun](https://github.com/shadowsocks/kcptun/releases/tag/v20170718).

-1. Put kcptun binary in the same directory of this script or into a directory in the PATH environemnt.
+1. Put kcptun binary in the same directory of this script or into a directory in the PATH environment.
    #### searching precedence
    - \`pwd\`/kcptun_client$suffix
    - \`pwd\`/kcptun-client$suffix